When to watch Simone Biles at the Tokyo Olympics

-TOKYO, Japan — Simone Biles is the biggest name at the Tokyo Olympics and she could end up competing in as many as six events.
+Simone Biles is the biggest name at the Tokyo Olympics and following Sunday's qualification round, she is now in position to medal in as many as six events.
+She won four gold and a silver in Rio.

 Gymnastics events will happen in the evening hours in Tokyo, which means early in the morning in the U.S. All gymnastics events are being livestreamed and will be replayed on TV during NBC's primetime coverage.